-Khloe Kardashian & Tristan Thompson Did Not Get Married In A Secret Ceremony [Debunked]
+Khloe Kardashian And Tristan Thompson Did Not Get Married In A Secret Ceremony [Debunked]

 As many fans may remember, Tristan Thompson was caught cheating on Khloe Kardashian back in April when photos and video of him kissing and touching multiple other women surfaced online only days before Kardashian gave birth to their daughter, True.

 After the cheating scandal, Khloe stayed by Tristan’s side in Cleveland and the pair began to work through their relationship issues.
-They recently moved back to L.A together for the summer and have been seen together many times, including trips to McDonalds, dinner at Nobu, celebrating Kardashian’s birthday, and even hosting a Fourth of July party together at their home.
+They recently moved back to L.A. together for the summer and have been seen together many times, including trips to McDonald’s, dinner at Nobu, celebrating Kardashian’s birthday, and even hosting a Fourth of July party together at their home.

 “Khloe wants to get married eventually, but there are no serious wedding talks yet.
 She does talk about a future with Tristan, though.
 She believes they can figure things out and have a happy life together.
 True is doing great, too.
 And Kris [Jenner] is so proud of all her grandkids.
 She constantly shows pictures of all the babies,” a source told People Magazine.